 When shopping for these ingredients, using seasonal ingredients makes a difference.
 Summer eggplants from Wisconsin farms have better flavor and texture than varieties that are shipped in, and the same goes for tomatoes if you’re making sauce from scratch.

 My kids have become surprisingly good eggplant spotters at our local farmers market—my 7-year-old insists on the “shiniest ones.”
-For families with dietary restrictions, this recipe easily adapts.
-Gluten-free breadcrumbs work beautifully, and for dairy sensitivities, plant-based cheese alternatives melt surprisingly well in this application.
+The recipe is easily adaptable for dietary restrictions—create gluten-free eggplant parmesan using alternative breadcrumbs or plant-based cheese substitutes for Italian cooking

 How to Make This Eggplant Parmesan